SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my last update, specific recurring or notable events that might take place on April 17 in the United States are not always easy to predict far in advance, as this date can host a wide range of events from year to year.
-However, certain annual events that could potentially occur on April 17 include:
+As of my knowledge cutoff date in early 2023, I cannot predict specific events that will occur in the future, including on April 17, 2023.
+However, I can mention annual events that typically occur around that date in the United States.
+Please note that specific details and occurrences can change from year to year, so it's recommended to verify the dates for the current year's events.
+Here are a few examples:

-- **Tax Day**: Although Tax Day is typically on April 15 in the United States, it can be moved to the next business day if the 15th falls on a weekend
+- **Boston Marathon**: Traditionally held on Patriots' Day,
 ### Positive Qoute
 ------
-"Embrace the day with open arms and a fearless heart. 🌅💪 Positivity is a choice that illuminates the soul. ✨🌟 Be the sunshine in someone's cloud. ☀️🌈"
+"Believe in the magic of new beginnings and trust your journey to sparkle. 🌟✨ Every step forward is a step toward achieving something bigger and better than your current situation. 🚀💖 Keep going, the best is yet to come! 🌈🌸"